zubie7a/genai_intensive/README.md

 ### 2025_Day_03
 On the third day the following things are explored:

-#### Memory management with sessions and storage
+#### Sessions and memory
-- What are sessions and how to use them
+- How to maintain state in agents using sessions
-- Creating persistent sessions in databases
+- Persisting sessions in databases
-- Reduce long term context storage by compacting them
+- Compacting session data to save storage space
-- Using session state tools to manage the user context
+- Storing relevant values in session state using tools

 ### 2025_Day_04